tobiasbriones/blog/mathswe/tsd/mvp/release/texsydo-home-v0-1-0---texsydo-mvp-2024-10-13/index.md

 # Texsydo Home v0.1.0 | Texsydo MVP (2024/10/13)

+Mathematics, engineering, and mathematical software (MSW) require formal and concise documentation to optimize the delivery of complex technical results to final users.
+Texsydo is an essential and ubiquitous MSW with existing prototypes to address modern mathematical text and art.
+Existing prototypes help ship articles to the web, automate graphics, and render visualizations.
+They will transition to MVP later, but the home page can present them to begin reaching production.

 ## New Home Page with Conceptualization and Prototypes

 Many ad-hoc Texsydo prototypes,